ServiceStackApps/EmailContacts/README.md

 </script>
 ```

 In this example `AsRawJson()` converts the C# collection into a JSON Array which is automatically inferred as a native JavaScript array when loaded by the browser.
-It's then passed to the `contactsHtml(contacts)` JavaScript function that converts it into a HTML string that is injected into the **#embedded-json** UL HTML element using jQuery's `$.append()` method.
+It's then passed to the `contactsHtml(contacts)` JavaScript function that converts it into a HTML string that's injected into the **#embedded-json** UL HTML element using jQuery's `$.append()`.

 #### Loaded via Ajax